 A CCD table must be specified only if bad pixel cleaning is requested.
-In the calibration directories there is one CCD_TABLE file for each quadrant, named badpixel.q.tfits (where q is the quadrant number).
-Care should be taken in selecting the appropriate bad pixel tables for imaging and spectral instrument modes, that have the same names but are located in separated directories.
+In the calibration directories there is one CCD_TABLE file for each quadrant, named badpixel.q.tfits (where q is the quadrant number increased by 4).
+Care should be taken in selecting the appropriate bad pixel tables for imaging and spectral instrument modes (in the case of imaging data q is the quadrant number).